Frequently Asked Questions by

 New International Students

-Don't see your question listed?
-Email the friendly staff of the International Student Affairs Office at firstname.lastname@example.org with any questions or concerns about your enrollment process.
+Don’t see your question listed?
+Email the friendly staff of the Center for International Students with any questions or concerns about your enrollment process.

-To get ready to come to Truman, you need to start submitting your enrollment documents!
-These are in your admission packet, on our website under “Newly Admitted Students” then “Online Enrollment Documents,” and on Truview.
-Every time you submit an enrollment document, we will send you can email confirmation that we have received it (just like when you sent us admission documents).
-This is a list of all of the enrollment documents we need from you:
+After confirming your attendance, you need to start submitting your enrollment documents!
+These are on our website, and on TruView.
+Every time you submit an enrollment document, we will send you an email confirmation that we have received it.
+Enrollment documents to submit can be found the website for Admitted International Students.

-No. You can wait to pay in person with cash, credit, debit, or check during Orientation week or the first week of classes.
-All tuition and fees for the semester need to be paid in full by one week into the semester unless you sign up for the Truman Flexible Payment Plan (http://www.truman.edu/businessoffice/student-accounts/payment-of-fees/), which allows you pay for each semester in four payments that are one month apart.
-Learn more about the available methods of payment here.
+No. You can pay all fees and tuition during Orientation week or the first week of classes.
+All tuition and fees for the semester need to be paid in full by the first Friday of classes, unless you sign up for the Truman Flexible Payment Plan.
+Learn more about the available methods of payment on the Payment of Fees webpage.

-The Math Placement Exam and Pre-Orientation Questionnaire are only available on Truview, but if you do not have your username and password yet, you can still fill out all of your other forms at http://iso.truman.edu/new_students/forms.asp or fill out your forms that we sent you in your admission packet (you can fax or scan and email these forms to us).
-Graduate and Exchange students do not complete the Math Placement Exam and Pre-Orientation Questionnaire.
+The Math Placement Exam and Registration Questionnaire are only available on TruView, but if you do not have your username and password yet, you can fill out the other forms on the website for Admitted International Students.
+Graduate and exchange students do not complete the Math Placement Exam and Registration Questionnaire.
+If you cannot access these forms, please email email@example.com.

 As soon as possible!
 Do not wait to do this at the last minute.

-You should first carefully read the U.S. Department of State visa preparation section (http://www.travel.state.gov/visa/visa_1750.html).
-Then prepare a list of reasons for why you chose to attend Truman State University (find out more about the specific department for your area of study at Truman at the Majors & Minors page) as well as a list of reasons for why you want to live and go to school in Kirksville, Missouri (Kirksville’s website may be helpful: http://www.kirksvillecity.com/).
+You should first carefully read the U.S. Department of State visa preparation section.
+Then prepare a list of reasons for why you chose to attend Truman State University (find out more about the specific department for your area of study at Truman at the Majors & Minors page) as well as a list of reasons for why you want to live and go to school in Kirksville, Missouri.

 Be prepared, but don’t be too nervous.
 During the interview, just relax and be yourself.